rebelvg/framework.VR/readme.txt

 musicRadio_01, etc, have to be an object in the editor (sound will spawn at the object's location, so it's better be a radio type of object, can be anything though).
 Add next line to each vehicle that you want to have a radio inside.
 0 = [this] execVM "music_radio\vehicleInit.sqf";
+or just set murshun_enableRadioInCars to true in the init.sqf for the car to have a radio (works only if you added the box script to the car).

 I added a ZES script that allows to place objects in zeus and copy their positions to the clipboard.
 Zeus works only in singleplayer so there's no reason to delete the module from the mission when exporting it to the final version.